maxime-tournier/maxime-tournier.github.com/notes/ddg.md

 So far, we only have a way of constructing *higher-degree* forms using the wedge product.
 What about decreasing the degree?
-A simple way to achieve this is through the partial application of some $$k$$-form to a given input vector: let
+A simple way to achieve this is with the partial application of some $$k$$-form to a given input vector: let
 $$\omega_{p+1}$$ be a $$p+1$$-form and $$x \in V$$ be a vector, we obtain a
 $$p$$-form by feeding $$x$$ to $$\omega_{p+1}$$ as its first argument: